Fictitious play in zero-sum stochastic games: Stochastic Games

 \section{Stochastic Games}

-Consider two agents that interact with each other by taking actions in a dynamic environment over an (infinite horizon) with discrete time $k=0,1,\ldots$.
-The agents collect a \textit{stage payoff} depending on their actions and the current state of the environment, which also determines the next state.
-A two-player stochastic game is a tuple $\langle \mathcal{S},\mathcal{A},r,p, \gamma \rangle$ constructed as follows. \begin{itemize} \item The game involves two agents denoted by \player{1} and \player{2}. \item Let $\mathcal{S}$ be a set of {\em finitely} many states, referred to as {\em state space}. \item For each $i=1,2$, let $\mathcal{A}_i$ be the set of {\em finitely} many actions that \player{i} can take, which we assume to be the same for each state without loss of generality.
-We denote the set of action pairs as $\mathcal{A}=\mathcal{A}_1\times\mathcal{A}_2$ and refer to the action pair $a=(a_1,a_2)$ as the \textit{action profile}. \item For each $i=1,2$, let $r_{i}:\mathcal{S}\times\mathcal{A}\rightarrow \mathbb{R}$ denote the \textit{stage payoff function} of \player{i}. \item For any pair of states $s,s'\in\mathcal{S}$ and action profile $a\in\mathcal{A}$, we define $p(s'|s,a)$ as the {\em transition probability} from state $s$ to state $s'$ given the action profile $a$. \item We denote the probability distribution over the initial state by $p_0\in\Delta(\mathcal{S})$, where $\Delta(\mathcal{S})$ is the probability simplex over the set $\mathcal{S}$. \item Let $\gamma \in[0,1)$ denote a \textit{discount factor} that affects the importance of future stage payoffs. \end{itemize}
+Consider two players that interact with each other by taking actions in a dynamic environment over an infinite horizon with discrete time $k=0,1,\ldots$.
+The players collect a \textit{stage payoff} depending on their actions and the current state of the environment, which also determines the next state.
+A two-player zero-sum stochastic game is a tuple $\langle S , A,r,p, \gamma \rangle$ constructed as follows. \begin{itemize} \item Let $S$ be a set of {\em finitely} many states. \item Let $A^i$ be the set of {\em finitely} many actions that \player{i} can take at any state $s\in S$.\footnote{This can be generalized to the case where action spaces depend on state straightforwardly.} Furthermore, $A:=A^1\times A^2$ denotes the set of action profiles $a=(a^1,a^2)$ for $a^i\in A^i$, $i=1,2$. \item Let $r^{i}: S\times A \rightarrow \mathbb{R}$ denote the \textit{stage payoff function} of \player{i} at state $s$.
+Since it is a zero-sum game, we have $r^{1}(s,a) + r^2(s,a)=0$ for all $(s,a)\in S\times A$. \item For any pair of states $(s,\tilde{s})$ and action profile $a\in A$, we define $p(\tilde{s}|s,a)$ as the {\em transition probability} from $s$ to $\tilde{s}$ given action profile $a$. \item Let $\gamma \in(0,1)$ denote a \textit{discount factor} that affects the importance of future stage payoffs. \end{itemize}